boolpath/jsfly/README.md

 ### 2. Flying "Hello World!" grid

-Digital whack-a-mole games like [Cogniter's](http://www.cogniter.com/iphone-app-development-india.aspx) iPhone app create the illusion a mole moving from one burrow to another by displaying the mole in different burrows according to a given time sequence.
+Digital whack-a-mole games like [Cogniter's](http://www.cogniter.com/iphone-app-development-india.aspx) iPhone app create the illusion of a mole moving from one burrow to another by displaying the mole in different burrows according to a given time sequence.

 <img src="https://github.com/jorgezaccaro/jsfly/blob/master/images/molesSlow.gif?raw=true" width="435px">